ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 title: Apache Ignite on .NET 5
 ---

-Exploring .NET 5 with Apache Ignite
+Notes on .NET 5 and Apache Ignite

 # Ignite + .NET 5

-Official .NET 5 support will be announced in Ignite 2.10, but preliminary testing shows that everything works as expected on Windows and Linux.
+.NET 5 was released on November 10.
+Preliminary testing shows that Ignite.NET works as expected with the new SDK and all tests pass.
+We'll announce official support for .NET 5 in Ignite 2.10.

 # Top-level statements